taskvanguard/taskvanguard/assets/templates/task_analysis_batch.md

 - {{ .Name }}: {{ .Description }} {{ end }}

 ## 4. Subtask
-If task is broad or complex, split into 3–5 actionable subtasks (same refinement rules).
+If task is broad or complex enough, split into 3–5 actionable subtasks (same refinement rules).
 Don't base tags/goal alignment on subtasks.

 ---